MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/manage-viva-engage-domains.md

 ## If your Viva Engage network has domains not verified on the Microsoft 365 tenant

-If your Viva Engage network has domains that are not verified on the corresponding Microsoft 365 tenant, you can't manage your domains from Microsoft 365.
+If your Viva Engage network has domains that aren't verified on the corresponding Microsoft 365 tenant, you can't manage your domains from Microsoft 365.
 For example:

 - Verified domains on the Microsoft 365 tenant: contoso.onmicrosoft.com, contoso.com, northwind.com